 Add Fall Fertilizer

 Best lawn care practices include fertilizing lawns twice during autumn.
-The first feeding should occur in early fall and will help the roots of the grass recover from any damage caused by hot summer weather.
+The first feeding should occur in early fall and will help the grass roots recover from any damage caused by hot summer weather.
 The second fall feeding should occur about two months later and is designed to allow the root systems of the grass to store nutrients to give them a good start in the spring.
 Additionally, many fertilizers are also formulated with weed control ingredients.

 Reseed Bare Spots

 Summer can be tough on lawns.
-Children and pets spend a lot of time playing on them, and hot weather can wreak havoc on a lawn’s overall health.
+Children and pets spend much time playing on them, and hot weather can wreak havoc on a lawn’s overall health.
 It’s not unusual for bare spots to form, and autumn is a perfect time to include reseeding them in your residential lawn care strategy.
 The best time to reseed bare spots on the lawn is about a month after the first fall fertilizer application.